Last Updated on November 30, 2021 by Grow with Bovees

 - If you are a serious composter with a composting toolkit, then you can start a second compost pile and put in the wax paper that is no longer usable and allow it to break down over time.
 However, you will not have usable compost for a few years.
 So, you could consider the cold compost technique to compost the wax paper.

-Wax paper is very useful; however, if you love your baking and your garden, then the lack of being able to compost wax paper very easily can be a downside.
+Wax paper is very useful.
+However, if you love your baking and your garden, then the lack of being able to compost wax paper very easily can be a downside.
 Whether you can compost wax paper or not really depends on the material used to coat the paper, but if you should have any leftover bread from your baking, you’ll be pleased to know that bread is also compostable.
+Did you know that you can compost chicken bones and many other types of bones if done in the correct way?

 If the coating uses soybean oil or vegetable oil wax, then it is fine to use the wax paper for composting, although microbes may find it difficult to digest.
 Whereas, if the paper is coated with petroleum-based paraffin, then it should definitely not be composted.
 And, if you insist on using wax paper, make sure that you choose the petroleum-free kind.